ladri8/property_valuation_challenge/README.md

 The API , as is, doesn't currently enforce input formats.
 With a few Pydantic classes this can be accomplished so it has a more robust handling of the incoming request data.

 7. Monitoring for Data Drift:
-After deployment, it's critical to monitor data drift — changes in input distributions that can silently degrade model performance.
+After deployment, it's critical to monitor data drift, which is changes in input distributions that can silently degrade model performance.
 Detecting drift enables automated retraining or rollback to previous model versions.
 This monitoring could be enhanced using tools like Prometheus and Grafana for observability.

 8. Database Abstraction and Extensibility:
 Since the prompt mentions possible databases, the database abtraction is general, but could be implemented using oop, which could make this more extensible or clear.

 9. Retraining Strategy:
 The pipeline currently retrains the model each time the container starts, which may be inefficient in production.
-A better approach would involve a scheduled retraining cadence (e.g., nightly or weekly), or triggering retraining in response to detected data drift — especially useful in fast-changing markets like real estate.
+A better approach would involve a scheduled retraining cadence (e.g., nightly or weekly), or triggering retraining in response to detected data drift, especially useful in fast-changing markets like real estate.

 10. CI/CD and Testing Coverage
 With more time, a more robust CI/CD pipeline with more tests, especially for the most input dependent portions and also to validate data types and input and output formats.
 There is error handling in some places but this can be made more robust in a future iteration.